junxit/us-congress-bills-113/metadata.md

 - 2014-11-19 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
 - 2014-11-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8101)
 - 2014-11-19 — The previous question was ordered pursuant to the rule. (consideration: CR H8100)
+- 2014-11-20 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.